bloominstituteoftechnology/Precourse/Lesson8-JS-V/README.md

 ### `this` in Classes

 The `this` keyword can start to become very confusing when we start using it in classes.
 In the last example we use it in the meows method.
-A good rule of thumb if you are not certain what `this` is referring to, is to look at where the method is called, and the object to the left of the 'dot'.
+A good rule of thumb, if you are not certain what `this` is referring to, is to look at where the method is called, and the object to the left of the 'dot'.
 That is the object `this` refers to.

 ## Prototype